TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

 6\.
 Our Policies Concerning Children

-**Our Services are Not Designed for Children.** Our Services, Platform and 3rd Party Platform Games are designed for and directed at people 18 years of age or older.
-No one under the age of 13 (or under 16 for children located in the European countries)(collectively, **“Children”**) may provide any personal information to us, and we do not knowingly collect information from Children.
-Children should not attempt to create an account or send any of your information to us, including your name, address, telephone number or email address.
+**Our Services are Not Designed for Children.** Our Services, Platform and 3rd Party Platform Games are generally designed for and directed at people 18 years of age or older.
+No one under the age of 13 within the United States (or up to the age of 16 for children located in certain European countries)(collectively, **“Children”**) may provide any personal information to us, and we do not knowingly collect information from Children except in connection with the following Apps which Kongregate has designated as directed to Children (collectively, our “**Kid-Appealing Games**“).

+For our limited collection of Kid-Appealing Games, we recognize a special obligation to further protect personal information collected from Children.
+We urge parents to instruct their children to never give out their real names, addresses or phone numbers without permission.
+Some of the features of our Kid-Appealing Games are age-gated so that they are not available for use by Children.
+When we intend to collect personal information from Children, we take additional steps to protect children’s privacy, including:

+*   Notifying  parents  about our information practices with regard to Children, including the types of personal information we may collect from Children, the uses to which we may put that information, and whether and with whom we may share that information;
+*   In accordance with applicable law, and our practices, obtaining consent from parents for the collection of personal information from their children, or for sending information about our Services directed to Children;
+*   Limiting our collection of personal information from Children to no more than is reasonably necessary to participate in an online activity. and
+*   Giving parents access or the ability to request access to personal information we have collected from their Children and the ability to request that the personal information be changed or deleted.

+For additional information about our practices regarding Children’s personal information, please read our **Children’s Privacy Policy**.

+With the exception of a handful or so of our Kid-Appealing Games, Children should not attempt to create an account or send any of your information to us, including your name, address, telephone number or email address.
 If Kongregate learns that we have collected personal information from Children without verification of parental consent in contravention of these measures, we will terminate access to the account immediately and will take all reasonable measures to delete such information from its databases and to not use such information for any purpose (except where necessary to protect the safety of the child or other as required or allowed by law).
 If you believe that we might have any information from or about Children, please contact us at 1-800-678-2319 or at support@kongregate.com.

 **Right to Remove Posted Information — California Minors.** If you are under 18 years of age, reside in California, and have a registered account on the Platform, or through the 3rd Party Platform Games, you have the right to request removal of unwanted information that you publicly post on the Platform, or through the 3rd Party Platform Games.
 To request removal of such information, you can contact Kongregate using the email address associated with your account at 1-800-678-2319 or support@kongregate.com stating that you reside in California.
 Upon receiving such a request, Kongregate will make sure that the information is not publicly available on our Platform, or through our 3rd Party Platform Games.